dmlls/whatsapp-emoji-linux/README.md

 In most cases the system font would be NotoColorEmoji.ttf, you can find it in `/system/fonts/` using your choice of root File Manager, such as MiXplorer, take note of its assigned permissions.

 Rename WhatsAppEmoji.ttf to NotoColorEmoji.ttf and copy it to `/system/fonts/` overwriting the existing file.
-Change the permissions to that of the original's (644), reboot your phone and you should now have WhatsApp emoji's as your system default.
+Change the permissions to that of the original's (644), reboot your phone, and you should now have WhatsApp emoji's as your system default.
 </details>

 <br/><br/>